 Timeless classics are just as effective now as they were back in there heyday.
 Although people are moving to plastics, hard-body, spoons, vibes and, Blades these old classics continue to work and produce solid Redfin.

-Minnow style soft plastics come in 2 distintive tyopes, natural bait immatations to mimic a bait fish or brightly coloured to stand out and get a reddies full attention.
+Minnow style soft plastics come in 2 distinctive types, natural bait imitations to mimic a baitfish or brightly coloured to stand out and get a reddies full attention.
 These work really well and you just need to mix up your retrieval techniques and rig them correctly by using an appropriate size jig head and putting them on straight to enhance the plastic action.
-You may also want to consider using a scent like s-Factor or Pro Cure for nonscented plastics to increase your chances.
+You may also want to consider using a scent like s-Factor or Pro-Cure for nonscented plastics to increase your chances.

 As you can see from the list above Redfin generally love bright colours.
 The colours I have always had success with include Red, Green, Pink, Yellow & Orange.
 They love anything that imitates a small Redfin or a natural baitfish.

-If you have any ideas or feedback please share them by sending them to email@example.com or contacting us on our Facebook Page.
-Make sure you send us pics of your fishing adventures we would love to add them to this article or social media pages.
+If you have any additions, corrections or feedback then please notify us by emailing our team at firstname.lastname@example.org.
+Also, feel free to share your fishing adventures with us we would love to add them to this article or social media pages.